 No loan limits

 Veterans can qualify for a VA loan with no down payment and no maximum home price.
 Previous VA loan limits set by the Department of Veterans Affairs were removed.

 The VA requires commissions for real estate professionals, brokerage fees, and buyer broker fees be paid by the seller.
 You can also negotiate with the seller for who pays for closing costs like origination fees, discount points, and the VA funding fee.

 No prepayment penalties

 A prepayment penalty is a fee some lenders may charge when you pay down or pay off a mortgage sooner than the terms require.
 There are no prepayment penalties with VA loans.

 Refinancing can be easier

 Veterans who qualify can refinance using the VA IRRRL program which is sometimes called a streamline refinance.
 These loans help veterans take advantage of lower rates with less paperwork and faster closings.
+By refinancing, the total finance charges may be higher over the life of the loan.
 Veterans can only use the IRRRL program to refinance an existing VA loan into a new VA loan.

 Surviving spouses can qualify

 The surviving spouses of veterans can get approved for VA loans and they don't have to pay the funding fee when they do.
 Read more about how surviving spouses can qualify.